microsoft/BotBuilder-V3/en-us/9000 Bot Framework Resources/bot-framework-technical-faq.md

 Yes, each state store (e.g. User store, Conversation store, etc.) may be up to 32kb [see Bot State API](https://docs.botframework.com/en-us/restapi/state/).

+## How do I version the bot data stored through the State API?

+The State Service allow you to persist progress through the dialogs in a conversation, so that a user can return to a conversation with a bot days later without losing their position.
+But if you change your bot's code, the bot data property bags stored through the State API are not automatically cleared.
+You will have to decide whether the bot data should be cleared based on whether your newer code is compatible with older versions of your data.
+You can accomplish this in a few ways:

+1. During development of your bot, if you want to manually reset the conversation's dialog stack and state, you can use the " /deleteprofile" command (with the leading space so it's not interpreted by the channel) to clear out the state.
+2. During production usage of your bot, you can version your bot data so that if you bump the version, the associated data is cleared.
+This can be accomplished with the exiting middleware in Node or an IPostToBot implementation in C#.

+If the dialog stack cannot be deserialized correctly (due to serialization format changes or because the code has changed too much), the conversation state will be reset.

 ## What are the possible machine-readable resolutions of the LUIS builtin date, time, duration, and set entities?

 There is a list of examples available in the [Pre-built entities section](https://www.luis.ai/Help/#PreBuiltEntities) of the LUIS documentation.